weecology/sad-comparison/chapter1.md

 # Methods
 ###Data, (from White et al 2012, minus the broken Gentry site 102 or something like that).
-I used the following datasets used by White et al. 2012 to test the species abundance distribution models.
+I used the following datasets analyzed by White et al. 2012 to test the performance of five species abundance distribution models.

 ####BBS
 The North American Breeding Bird Survey (BBS) is a publicly available dataset, etc. etc.  available <link to BBS data> (BBS;